bhagyaraj-varadaraju/Handwritten-Mathematical-Symbols-Classification/README.md

 ### Dependencies

-This codebase uses pytorch and opencv in addition to default dependencies that comes with anaconda3.
+This codebase uses Pytorch and OpenCV in addition to default dependencies that come with anaconda3.
 The same environment could be recreated using the following command which uses the conda [environment file](environment.yml).